-Benzodiazepines are a group of drugs often prescribe to help with conditions such as anxiety, insomnia, seizures, and muscle spasms.
+Benzodiazepines are a group of drugs often prescribed to help with conditions such as anxiety, insomnia, seizures, and muscle spasms.
 Thanks to their sedative properties, these drugs are effective in inducing muscle relaxation and lowering anxiety levels.

 Unfortunately, even when taken according to prescription, benzos are known to lead to tolerance and dependence if taken for a long duration.
 Dependence means that an individual can’t do without the drug and reducing their intake leads to withdrawal symptoms that can range from mild to severe.